gilramir/argparse/README.md

     an error will be returned to the user.
 The slice type must match the Value type for this Argument: []bool, []string, []int, or []float64

+* Function: If this is not nil, then if this is the "triggered" command or sub-command, then this function is called.
+The type is:

+	type ParserCallback func (Values) error

 # Examples

 For working examples, see the examples/ directory in the source code.